Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Navigator.md

 Allow [priority zones](../Zones/PriorityZone.md) to affect the priority of this agent.

-#### Belongs To/Collides With/Group Id

-Configure the [collision filter](https://docs.unity3d.com/Packages/com.unity.physics@latest/manual/collision_queries.html#filtering) to use for this agent when detecting priority zones.
+The `Belongs To`/`Collides With`/`Group Id` properties configure the [collision filter](https://docs.unity3d.com/Packages/com.unity.physics@latest/manual/collision_queries.html#filtering) to use for this agent when detecting priority zones.

 #### Personality Auto Configuration